 Full-time undergraduate loans (Plan 2) – the loan system for students on full-time courses that started since September 2012 that are eligible for undergraduate student support funding, consisting of fee loans and maintenance loans.

-Outlay forecasts for Plan 1 loans are no longer produced due to the very small number of recipients expected in 2020/21, because most students who started a course before September 2012 have now completed those studies.
-The Student Loans Company recorded less than £150,000 of Plan 1 loan outlay in the tax year 2020-21.
+Outlay forecasts for Plan 1 loans are no longer produced due to the very small number of recipients expected in 2022/23, because most students who started a course before September 2012 have now completed those studies.
+The Student Loans Company recorded almost negligible Plan 1 loan outlay in the tax year 2022-23.

 Eligible English domiciled students are entitled to fee and maintenance loans for courses that are eligible for undergraduate funding.
 Eligible EU domiciled students are entitled to fee loans only.
 Both are entitled to the same amount for postgraduate loans.

 Maintenance loans for eligible students depend on their location and household income (where a borrower applies for a means tested loan).
-The maximum maintenance loan for full-time Plan 2 borrowers living away from home and studying outside of London, in 2020/21 is £9,203.
+The maximum maintenance loan for full-time Plan 2 borrowers living away from home and studying outside of London, in 2022/23 is £9,706, as outlined in the financial memorandum.
 Table 1A of the Student Loans Company statistical publication Student support for Higher Education in England presents the maximum rates of maintenance loans and tuition fee loans for full-time students domiciled in England.

 Maintenance loans became available in 2018/19 to part-time, on-campus, degree students.
 These loans mirror the full-time maintenance loan, with the intensity of study taken into account alongside means testing and location.
 Students studying courses at less than 25% intensity are not eligible for part-time maintenance loans.